joinpursuit/8-0-technical-curriculum/03-react/reate-state-primitive-values/readme.md

 }
 ```

-Take a moment to trace on the screen (or draw out on paper) the order of events:

-- There is a click handler on the button which listens for a click event.
-- The button is clicked.
-- The button click calls the function `changeMode`.
-- `changeMode` has some logic to toggle the value of `mode` from light to dark.
-- `setMode` changes the state of the variable `mode`
-- When `mode` changes, it changes the `className` (CSS class) of the `div` from `light` to `dark`

 ### Adding logic

 `setMode` has only one job to update the value of `mode`.
 In most cases, more logic must be set up to get the desired value.